gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Passed Col and row position of a pixel , can be used to set a individual pixel Can be used to create simple graphics like lines, boxes.

+14. LCDFillBlock(uint8_t  , uint8_t);

+Can be used to fill a row with a pattern.

+15. LCDCustomChar(unsigned chararray, uint16_t, uint8_t , bool  )

+Can be used to create custom characters and Bitmaps.

 Memory
 ---------------------------

-Memory usage of a basic print "HELLO" program.
+Tested on an Arduino UNO.

-Font 1 default.
+1. NOKIA5110_HELLOWORLD sketch, Font 1 "default".

-Sketch uses 1872 bytes (6%) of program storage space.
+Sketch uses 1956 bytes (6%) of program storage space and 32 bytes (1%) of dynamic memory.

+2. NOKIA5110_HELLOWORLD sketch, Font 6 "tiny".

-Global variables use 24 bytes (1%) of dynamic memory.
+Sketch uses 1772 bytes (5%) of program storage space and 32 bytes (1%) of dynamic memory.

-Font 6 tiny.
+3. NOKIA5110_HELLOWORLD  sketch ,Font 6 "large".
-Sketch uses 1688 bytes (5%) of program storage space.
+Sketch uses 2988 bytes (9%) of program storage space and 32 bytes (1%) of dynamic memory.

+All fonts enabled for the NOKIA5110_TEXT_FONTS sketch example.

-Global variables use 24 bytes (1%) of dynamic memory.
+4. Sketch uses 7340 bytes (22%) of program storage space and 106 bytes (5%) of dynamic memory.

-This compares to Adafruit text based library example of 20% and 38% for program storage and global variables respectively.